OmerAwan445/HackerRank_Problems/README.md

 # HackerRank_Problems

-These are the Problems from HackerRank i have solved.
+These are the Problems from HackerRank that i have solved.
+A separate branch is made for every problem and branch name is the problem name.